asifkd012020/open-itg-aws_runbooks/QuickSight/RUNBOOK.md

 - [Glossary](#glossary)

 ## Overview
-AWS provides a number of security features for Amazon QuickSight which help you comply with the NIST Cybersecurity Framework.
-The following playbook will outline what the AWS best practices are, how they align to NIST, and how to implement these best practices within our organization.
+AWS provides a number of security features for Amazon QuickSight which

-These NIST Controls and Subcategories are not applicable to this service: ID, PR.AC-2, PR.AT, PR.DS (Unless stated), PR.IP (Unless Stated), PR.MA, PR.PT-2, DE.AE-4, DE.AE-5, DE.CM-2, DE.CM-6, DE.DP, RS.RP, RS.CO, RS.MI, RS.IM, RC

-This Capital Group Control Statement is not applicable to this service: [9](#capital-group-control-statements)

-## Preventative Controls

-## Detective Controls

-## Respond / Recover
+## IAM roles defined following least privilege model

+## Encrypt data at rest using CG KMS

+## Encrypt data in transit using TLS 1.2

+## Disable Internet (public) access

+## Resources are tagged

+## CloudWatch logging enabled and sent to Splunk

 ## Build Walkthrough

 ## Endnotes

+## Glossary